SAP-samples/teched2025-IN165/exercises/ex1/README.md

 On the left side of the screen are the main sections to navigate through:

-- Message VPN: VPN-level stats and config (a Message VPN is a virtual partition of a single broker... one AEM broker can host multiple Message VPNs, and each VPN can have different authorization schemes and topic spaces; client/messaging application activity happens within the scope of a VPN)
+- <b>Message VPN</b>: VPN-level stats and config (a Message VPN is a virtual partition of a single broker... one AEM broker can host multiple Message VPNs, and each VPN can have different authorization schemes and topic spaces; client/messaging application activity happens within the scope of a VPN)
-- Clients: information about connected and configured client applications
+- <b>Clients</b>: information about connected and configured client applications
-- Queues: used for Guaranteed / persistent messaging
+- <b>Queues</b>: used for Guaranteed / persistent messaging
-- Connectors: helpful wizards to connect to a variety of web services
+- <b>Connectors>/b>: helpful wizards to connect to a variety of web services
-- Access Control: where you create new client usernames, ACL profiles, and client profiles
+- <b>Access Control</b>: where you create new client usernames, ACL profiles, and client profiles
-- Replay: where you can enable replay, to allow the broker to send previous messages again NOTE: Solace brokers do not use replay for recovery of persistent data (like Kafka)... there is a more fine-grained approach in Solace where each individual message is ACKnowledged to the broker when the consumer application is done with it
+- <b>Replay</b>: where you can enable replay, to allow the broker to send previous messages again NOTE: Solace brokers do not use replay for recovery of persistent data (like Kafka)... there is a more fine-grained approach in Solace where each individual message is ACKnowledged to the broker when the consumer application is done with it
-- Try Me! this is where we will connect two WebSocket test applications
+- <b>Try Me!</b> this is where we will connect two WebSocket test applications

 ## Exercise 1.2 - Create a queue in Advanced Event Mesh